What is Geology? 37 Branches of Geology

 - ASTROGEOLOGY: Classifying rocks and land forms outside Earth

-Even though, you can slice and dice geology in different ways…. here’s how we’ve divided the branches of geology.
+Even though you can categorize geology in different ways…. here’s how we’ve divided the branches of geology.

 Chronology focuses on time